huggingface/blog/diffusers-2nd-month.md

 ## Optimizations for smaller GPUs

 After some improvements, the diffusion models can take much less VRAM. 🔥 For example, Stable Diffusion only takes 3.2GB!
-This yields exact same results at the expense of 10% of speed.
+This yields the exact same results at the expense of 10% of speed.
 Here is how to use these optimizations

 ```python
 from diffusers import StableDiffusionPipeline